How to Paint Over Your Old Terrazzo Flooring?

 • Using your paint roller apply the premium quality terrazzo floor paint evenly on the surface as you have done with the primer

-• Allow the paint to dry completely for about 24 hours and then recoat the flooring with a second paint layer
+• Allow the paint to dry completely for about 24 hours, and then recoat the flooring with a second paint layer

-Also, I recommend slightly overlapping your roller strokes while covering the entire floor area.
+• Also, I recommend slightly overlapping your roller strokes while covering the entire floor area.
+This will most likely give a better finish.

 Step 5.
 Seal your terrazzo floor

-Applying a penetrative sealer also means that you are closing off all the pores within the terrazzo that can allow different materials/liquids to seep into the floor and cause discoloration.
+This also means that you are closing off all the pores within the terrazzo that can allow different materials/liquids to seep into the floor and cause discoloration.
+Plus, it will also help in protecting your terrazzo floors from ultraviolet staining/fading, acid staining, along mold and mildew growth.

 So, after the second paint coat is dried completely, finish off the freshly painted surface with a protective sealer finish using a good-quality acrylic sealant and a paintbrush.

-For enhanced protection, shine and luster, apply two to three coats of sealer once the first coat of the sealer is dried completely.
+For enhanced protection, shine, and luster, apply two to three coats of sealer once the first coat is dried completely.
+Once done, wipe off excess sealant using a dry mop or a piece of rag.

 Can You Stain Your Old Terrazzo Floor?